 Just because you flush something down the loo – or wash it down the sink – doesn’t mean it won’t see the light of day again.
 As these peculiar tales show, you never know what could be lurking beneath your feet.

 If you’re having issues with your drainage system, whatever the cause, then we’re on call for you.
-We’re experts when it comes to blocked drains in Nottingham, ready to help keep your drains clean, clear, and free of any unexpected surprises.
+We’re experts, when it comes to blocked drains Nottingham people call us, ready to help keep your drains clean, clear, and free of any unexpected surprises.

 For more information, contact us today by giving us a call on 0115 822 6086.